Bahawal Victoria Hospital: History

 It started as a Civil Hospital with an outdoor department, a dispensary, and an operating theatre in 1876.
 In 1906, this health unit was named Bahawal Victoria Hospital.
-Now, it is a hub of clinical expertise both in specialties as well as in sub-specialties with a multitude of patients visiting the hospital.
-In 1952, a benevolent extension of Nursing School was brought about with an anticipation to render rash and prompt basic health amenities.
+Now, it is a hub of clinical expertise both in specialties and sub-specialties with a multitude of patients visiting the hospital.
+In 1952, a benevolent extension of Nursing School was brought about to offer prompt basic health amenities.
 Classes leading to L.S.M.F were also started in 1956.
-Its nexus with Quaid e Azam Medical College (QAMC) in 1970 has transformed it into one of the largest tertiary care facilities in the province of Punjab.
+Its nexus with Quaid-e-Azam Medical College (QAMC) in 1970 has transformed it into one of the largest tertiary care facilities in the province of Punjab.

 It is now a 2200-bed, fully equipped, tertiary-care hospital with all medical and surgical specialities, serving large number of patients in south Punjab.
 It facilitates undergraduate medical students of Quaid-e-Azam Medical College, nursing students of allied nursing school, paramedics and many post-graduate trainees.